 “I remember only ideas and sensations.”
 (Ulysses, the Corrected Text, page 7.)

-I’m sure I read this passage the two or three times I set out to read Ulysses.
+I’m sure I read this passage the numerous times I set out to read Ulysses.
 I didn't notice it, however, until I heard it read aloud recently.
 I was struck by how it treats ideas and sensations as aspects of knowing, and how knowing is entangled with and informed by the sensory experience of perception.

 Perceptions are the results of sensation.
 Ideas are the products of cognition